By Geoffrey Muns

 There is going to be disruption in economic recovery triggered by a gradual reduction in government spending through curtailment in economic stimulus and lowering of government support and incentives to businesses and households.
 And finally, the lingering haunting of the COVID-19 pandemic with a resurgence and continued uncertainty of the future impact and degree in virus infection.

 About the Author: –

-Geoffrey Muns – Geoffrey is an Independent Financial Advisor and Financial Planner certified from the UK, US and UAE based out of Dubai for the past 25 years.
-He has worked with international banks and investment firms and advises U/V/HNWI and professional clients.
-You can contact him at email@example.com
+Geoffrey is an Independent Financial Advisor and Financial Planner certified from the UK, US and UAE based out of Dubai for the past 25 years.
+He also works in the private equity and VC space and is a seasoned investment banker having worked with international banks and investment firms in the region.
+You may contact him at email@example.com